 In a recent smishing attack, SBI users received text messages requesting them to redeem their SBI credit points worth Rs.
 9,870.
 The link in the messages took users to a fake website where they were asked to share sensitive financial information such as SBI credit number, expiry date, CVV and Mpin.

-- Spear phishing: These are targeted attacks aimed at a specific person, enterprise or a specialised group of people that requires the perpetrator to research names and identities of the person or people involved and tailor-make a phishing scam for them.
+- Spear phishing attack: These are targeted attacks aimed at a specific person, enterprise or a specialised group of people that requires the perpetrator to research names and identities of the person or people involved and tailor-make a phishing scam for them.
 The spear phishing scams are more effective and deadlier than a generalised one as they look more authentic and are often utilised as a first step towards a larger scheme by the attacker to infiltrate a company’s defences.
 Recent example of spear phishing is phishing scam with TV anchor Nidhi Razdan who was duped into a fake job offer to teach journalism at Harvard University.
 She had shared some personal information for a ‘work visa’ that could have been used to steal money.

 - Vishing: Vishing is one of the most common types of phishing attacks.
 This is a technique utilized by cyber-attackers to steal personal or financial information through the utilization of the telephone network.
 The scammer can use a spoofed Caller ID to appear as someone calling from a prominent institution like a bank or the Income Text Department and trick you into giving out your personal or financial data on the phone.
 Wife of Punjab Chief Minister lost Rs.
 23 lakh to a vishing attack.
 The caller, posing as a bank manager, stole her card details and OTP on the pretext of crediting her salary.